Developed long before the war itself, the German Schlieffen Plan was part of an extensive military preparation. Unfortunately, it was doomed to fail.

 An attack of the south would ensure what the German planners hoped for: that their sweeping movement would capture even more French troops.
 In practice, however, both plans broke down in disaster.

-Heavy German guns were brought up to demolish other forts, and soon this resistance was quelled.
-This represented, it seemed to some, the triumph of military technology over old-style fortifications, a success, it seemed, for the cult of the offensive.
+Heavy German guns were brought up to demolish other forts.
+Soon this resistance was quelled.
+It seemed to some that this represented the triumph of military technology over old-style fortifications, a success, for the cult of the offensive.
 As German armies approached Paris, the French government packed up and fled to Bordeaux.

-Nonetheless, Paris was to be defended, and indeed the bridges of Paris were mined in preparation for blowing them up in case the German troops reached the capital.
-At the same time, another factor came into play that had not been expected to come into play quite so soon.
-The British Expeditionary Force, or the BEF, as it was called,mobilized quickly and was thrown into battle in northern France.
+Nonetheless, Paris was to be defended.
+The bridges of Paris were mined in preparation for blowing them up in case the German troops reached the capital.
+At the same time, another factor came into play that had not been expected quite so soon.
+The British Expeditionary Force (BEF), mobilized quickly and was thrown into battle in northern France.
 The British forces moved forward and reached Mons.

 600 Taxicabs to the Rescue